Causes of the First Intifada: Stalled development of the Palestinian economy

-Samih Farsoun and Jean M. Landis of the American University have written that the Israeli government's occupation policies had the effect of making Palestinian infrastructure dependent on Israeli infrastructure, giving as an example that "the occupied territories' electric generation units have been linked to the Israeli grid.
+Farsoun and Landis have written that the Israeli government's occupation policies had the effect of making Palestinian infrastructure dependent on Israeli infrastructure, giving as an example that "the occupied territories' electric generation units have been linked to the Israeli grid.
 Permission to expand the production capacity of power companies or to construct new electrification projects required for industrial or agricultural expansion must be granted by the military government, a requirement that has resulted in the maintenance of power capacity in the occupied territories at pre-1967 War levels."
 In the American Jewish Year Book, Ralph Mandel also cited the controversial Israeli takeover of the Palestinian-owned Jerusalem District Electricity Company in late 1987 as contributing to tensions "because it had incurred heavy debts to the Israel Electric Corporation, from which it was compelled to purchase nearly all its power."

-Some commentators have cited cases of Palestinian development initiatives being blocked by Israeli lobbying interests.
-According to Swedish journalist Nathan Shachar, "often government initiatives to improve Gazan infrastructure were stifled by Israeli interest groups; as when the labour union Histadrut torpedoed plans to modernise Gaza's harbour for fear it would compete with the Israeli port Ashdod."
-Mouin Rabbani of the Institute for Palestine Studies and Lisa Hajjar of the University of California, Santa Barbara named a case where "one Israeli military order in the West Bank makes it illegal for Palestinians to pick and sell wild thyme (to protect an Israeli family's monopoly over the herb's production)."
+Some commentators have cited cases of development initiatives in the occuied territories being blocked by the Israeli government over concerns that those initiatives would be in competition with Israeli industries.
+According to Shachar, "Israel protected its own markets ruthlessly from all Gazan competition, agricultural or otherwise...
+Often government initiatives to improve Gazan infrastructure were stifled by Israeli interest groups; as when the labour union Histadrut torpedoed plans to modernise Gaza's harbour for fear it would compete with the Israeli port Ashdod."
+Rabbani and Hajjar named a case where "one Israeli military order in the West Bank makes it illegal for Palestinians to pick and sell wild thyme (to protect an Israeli family's monopoly over the herb's production)."
+According to Jim Lederman of Foreign Policy, "Israel consistently had restricted industrial development in the occupied territories out of fear that Palestinian-owned industries would compete with Israeli ones.
+As a result, industry as a proportion of the gross domestic product of the West Bank fell from 9 per cent to 6.7 per cent from 1968 to 1984.
+Only five enterprises employed more than 100 people."